unioslo/zabbix-cli/docs/plugins/guide.md

 # Writing plugins

-This guide goes over the basics of writing a local plugin that adds new commands to the application.
+This guide goes over everything required to write a local plugin loaded by the application on startup.

+## Basics

+### Directory structure

 Start off by creating a new directory containing a Python module that defines the plugin, as well as an `__init__.py` file: